 The Symptoms of Post-Menstrual Syndrome

 You may feel fatigue, foggy-headed, blue, irritable, chilly and crampy among other similar premenstrual symptoms.
 The symptoms at the start of and beyond Aunt Flo’s visit closely relate — over 100 symptoms are linked to post-menstrual syndrome.
+Many women experience bloating, cramps, mood swings and acne breakouts before their periods, and some of these side-effects linger through to the end.

 Some women feel more emotional or anxious, reporting increased impatience, anger, easy tears, depression and mood swings.
 Physically, the symptoms of post-menstrual syndrome include pain during sex, nausea, vaginal dryness and physical pain — commonly headaches, joint pain and abdominal pain.
+In the worst-case scenario, some women’s symptoms mimic full-on depression.
+They have trouble sleeping and log abnormal rest times as well as feelings of low self-esteem and difficulty concentrating.

 Common Causes of Post-Menstrual Syndrome